 By car: Drive 50 kilometers via A1/A4, taking around 45 minutes.

 By organized tour: Most tours from Zurich take half a day and already include the boat ride to see the falls.
-This package from Viator also includes a stopover at Schaffhausen.

 Hit two birds with one stone when you take a day trip from Zurich to Schaffhausen.
 It’s one of the best-preserved medieval cities in Switzerland and just under an hour away from Zurich.